Code-Institute-Submissions/FeedMe/README.md

 - The website has been checked for responsiveness on a multitude of screen sizes from PC to portable devices, such as tablets and mobile phones.

-- All HTML code was run through the [W3C HTML Validator](https://validator.w3.org/) and returned no errors.
+- All HTML code was run through the [W3C HTML Validator](https://validator.w3.org/) and returned some errors about the pages not starting with a document type declaration.

 # Deployment